 First-Year Application Deadlines

-- November 15, Early Action (non-binding).
-To maximize eligibility for scholarships and Lee Honors College invitation, first-year students who plan to enroll in the fall semester should complete their application file by November 15.
+- Extended to November 18, Early Action (non-binding).
+To maximize eligibility for scholarships and Lee Honors College invitation, first-year students who plan to enroll in the fall semester should complete their application file by November 18.

 - June 1, Rolling Admission.
 Students who complete their application by June 1 will be considered for fall semester admission to WMU.